samiux/samiux.github.io/garlic.md

 - 8GB DDR4 RAM or more (Garlic use at least 2GB RAM)
 - 256GB hard drive or more (SSD for better performance)
 - 1 Network Interface Card/Port
-- CPU with AVX2 or better (at least SSSE3)
+- CPU with AVX2 or AVX512 (at least SSSE3 or SSE4.2)
 - More cores and faster CPU the better performance

 ### Software